Zettelkasten-Method/zettelkasten.de/content/posts/2013/10/bibliography-zettelkasten/index.md

 import:
     without_comments: true
     from: "http://christiantietze.de/posts/2013/10/bibliography-zettelkasten/"
+updated_at: 2024-04-19 11:18:37 +0100
+description: "How to enter literature references into your notes, and how to configure BibDesk for Mac to do the job in a minimal way."
 ---

 Today, we'll talk about tools for a change.
 Managing a reference file is part of the **collection** phase of maintaining a _Zettelkasten._  It's of special importance if you're writing a research paper or a book because without proper citation management things are going to be a mess for you, soon.
 I'll show you how I do it and tell you about possible alternatives briefly.